-Pups are welcome for £15 a night; there's one pet-friendly room in each category (request when booking), and doggy towels, food and water bowls, and treats will be provided.
+Pups are welcome for £15 a night; there's one pet-friendly room in each category so check with Smith24 before booking for availability, and doggy towels, food and water bowls, and treats will be provided.
 See more pet-friendly hotels in Cornwall.

 This is a couples-only hideaway.

 A biomass boiler, solar panels, heat recapture and heat exchangers are used; everything that can be is recycled; staff share cars; local produce dominates the restaurant menu; and the Scarlet organises a number of social and conservation projects.

 Mermaid- and merman-chic: an seaglass-coloured shirt or dress.

 The Scarlet Restaurant champions local produce, with a menu that changes according to the flavours of the month.
 Dishes include pan-fried John Dory with wild garlic, cockle and parsley sauce, and St Ives beef with caramelised shallots, salsa verde and griddled polenta.
 Sweet tooths should save room for pudding – try the cider jelly with tarte tatin and blackberry sorbet.
 The open-plan, high-ceilinged space is splashed with scarlet hues, including low-hanging red felt lampshades.

 Perched above the main restaurant area, Scarlet Bar has cosy banquette seating and the obligatory sea views.
 If you settle in during pre-dinner cocktails, stay here for your meal.

 Breakfast is served up from 8am until 10.30am; lunch is 12.30pm until 2.15pm, and guests are seated for dinner between 7pm and 9.30pm.